 The spirit cannot see on its own.
 It cannot hear on its own.
 It needs the eyes, it needs the ears, and it needs the brain to sort all of these signals out in order to make use of them.

-There's a very simple way this can be proved.
-If a person's eyes don't work, the spirit cannot see.
-If a person's ears don't work, the spirit cannot hear.
+There is a very simple way this can be proved.
+If a person's eyes do not work, the spirit cannot see.
+If a person's ears do not work, the spirit cannot hear.
 This is necessary in order to carry out the other functions of the spirit as well as we are able to understand it.

 The illustrations that I use here may not be entirely adequate to the situation, but the spirit does impart to the human brain the power of intellect, but it needs the brain.
 It cannot function without it.
 But it has an additional capacity in that it is able to use the brain to be a receptacle for the information that it processes—and apparently also be of use to draw upon that information that is our memory and then use it.

-We see two clear functions that apparently are functions of the spirit in man—one is to impart the power of intellect using the human brain and the other organs of the body; and the second is to facilitate the brain in recording the experiences of life so that they can be recalled upon.
-We need this desperately to be able to recall.
+We see two clear functions that apparently are functions of the spirit in man.
+One is to impart the power of intellect using the human brain and the other organs of the body; and the second is to facilitate the brain in recording the experiences of life so that they can be recalled.
+We need desperately to be able to recall.
 If we cannot recall, what good is information?
 Both functions are absolutely necessary.

 God therefore not only created us mortal, but He also created us with a spiritual capacity.
 In fact, understanding this in the light of Genesis 1, we can begin to understand another angle why He used the term "very good" and that is that we were incomplete.
 We were good as far as we went, but there was much more to come.
 We were incomplete because we understand from other parts of the Bible that man needs another spirit joining with his spirit so that he can then have the capacity to make use of, to see, to comprehend spiritual things as well as the things of a man.